Teletrax/CIAssignment/README.md

+# 4C Continuous Integration Assignment

-Create one or more powershell scripts that perform the following actions:
+## Create one or more powershell scripts that perform the following actions:

 Phase 1
     1. Install Git for Windows